-Tennessee's preterm birth rate is amongst the highest in the nation as approximately 11% of all births in Tennessee are preterm.
-Deaths secondary to prematurity are one of the leading contributors to Tennessee's high infant mortality rate.
-This has historically been approximately 7 deaths per 1,000 live births.
-While the infant mortality rate has decreased for both Black and White infants, the rate of infant mortality is still 50% higher for Black infants in Tennessee compared to White infants.
-A stated national priority in the "2030 Healthy People" objectives is the reduction of the US infant mortality rate to 5 deaths per 1,000 live births.
-For Tennessee to meet this goal, there will need to be a reduction of approximately 25% of the current infant mortality rate.
+Tennessee's preterm birth rate is amongst the highest in the nation as approximately 11% of all births in Tennessee are preterm.1 Deaths secondary to prematurity are one of the leading contributors to Tennessee's high infant mortality rate.2 This has historically been approximately 7 deaths per 1,000 live births.3 A stated national priority in the "2030 Healthy People" objectives is the reduction of the US infant mortality rate to 5 deaths per 1,000 live births.4 For Tennessee to meet this goal, there will need to be a reduction of approximately 25% of the current infant mortality rate.

-Preterm birth is a multi-factorial problem that, despite national and state efforts remains relatively unchanged.
-Specifically, an increase in the number of the earliest preterm births (infants with birth weights of <750 g and gestational age of <28 weeks) has been implicated as the primary contributor to infant mortality rates.
-Very preterm births, defined as <32 weeks and birth weight <1500g, represented 33% of all infant deaths in one report.
+Preterm birth is a multi-factorial problem that, despite national and state efforts remains relatively unchanged.5 6 Specifically, an increase in the number of the earliest preterm births (infants with birth weights of <750 g and gestational age of <28 weeks) has been implicated as the primary contributor to infant mortality rates.7 Very preterm births, defined as <32 weeks and birth weight <1500g, represented 33% of all infant deaths in one report.
 In this study, more than two thirds of deaths attributable to preterm birth occurred during the first day of life and 27% of deaths occurred within the next 27 days.
+8

-Variation in outcomes among NICUs have also been reported.
-Practice variation, even amongst providers in the same group, can be a contributing factor to these varied outcomes.
-We have fortunately witnessed significant progress in the care of preterm infants over the past few decades.
+Variation in outcomes among NICUs have also been reported.^{9 10 11} Practice variation, even amongst providers in the same group, can be a contributing factor to these varied outcomes.^{12 13} We have fortunately witnessed significant progress in the care of preterm infants over the past few decades.
 These advances have gradually moved from new technologies and medicines to how we care for these infants.
-This has led to improved survival rates and outcomes by the centers who have focused on improving the delivery of care.
+This has led to improved survival rates and outcomes by the centers who have focused on improving the delivery of care.14

 Tennessee has thirteen level 3 and 4 NICUs across the state who care for infants <32 weeks and a birth weight <1500g.
 In 2020, 1,352 babies, or 1.7% of live births, were born very preterm in Tennessee and cared for at these facilities.
-Statistically, this group of infants represents approximately one-third of our state's infant deaths which include different outcomes amongst racial and ethnic groups.
+3 Statistically, this group of infants represents approximately one-third of our state's infant deaths which include different outcomes amongst different data stratification groups.
 To lower Tennessee's infant mortality rate, meet the goal as put forth in the "2030 Healthy People" objectives, and improve care, a collaborative approach to the care along with the implementation of effective care strategies for Tennessee's Tiniest Babies should be undertaken.